 Elwood Beach (and the backing foreshore reserve) is a popular area used for a range of activities.
-Besides the Elwood Life Saving Club, founded in 1911, the beach is the site of the Elwood Bowling Club and Sea Scouts and Sailing Club.
+Besides the Elwood Life Saving Club, founded in 1911, the beach is the site of the Elwood Angling Club and Sea Scouts and Sailing Club.
 Extensive car parking and a park, picnic area and oval back the beach.
 The lifesaving club is located in a modern multi-purpose building, and a seawall and promenade run the length of the low beach.
-A launching ramp for the sailing club and a disabled access ramp cross the beach just north of the club house.The beach itself is 1300 m long, extending from the Head Street diversion drain up to a groyne on Point Ormond.
+A launching ramp for the sailing club is present just north of the club house.The beach itself is 1300 m long, extending from the Head Street diversion drain up to a groyne on Point Ormond.
 It faces the south-west and receives sufficient waves to produce a double bar system.
 The inner bar alternates between a shallow, attached section and deeper rip channels, with a trough separating it from the rhythmic outer bar.
 Low waves break on the inner bar, particularly at low tide, while strong winds and higher waves are required to activate the outer bar, during which time the rip currents intensify.

 The safest location is on the shallow sections of the inner bar, away from the rip channels and in front of the lifesaving club, where boats are prohibited.

 Strong south winds will produce waves high enough to break over the bars.

 The southern drain and northern groyne provide access to deeper water, while the beach usually has several deeper rip holes.